syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 {% endhighlight %}

-## PDF Export
+## PDF export

-User can export contents of the PivotChart to PDF document for future archival, references and analysis purposes.
+You can export the contents of the pivot chart to a PDF document for future archival, references, and analysis purposes.

-To achieve PDF export, service URL and file name is sent as the parameter.
+To achieve PDF export, the service URL and the file name are set as parameters.

 {% highlight html %}